luannutels/luannutels/README.md

 - 🎓 I graduated on Github by Microsoft in 2022.

-- 👨‍🎓 I am currently Studying Bachelor's Degree in Computer Science and Security Management and Cyber Defense.
+- 👨‍🎓 Academic in Security Management and Cyber Defense.

 - 👯 I’m looking to collaborate on Projects and Tech Articles.